kawansoft/aceql-http/README.md

 ## Interacting with the JDBC Pool at runtime

-The Servlets Section in `aceql-server.properties` allow to define you own servlets in order to interact with AceQL Web Server with different actions :
+The Servlets Section in `aceql-server.properties` allow to define you own servlets in order to interact with the AceQL Web Server.

+The  provided [DefaultPoolsInfo](https://docs.aceql.com/rest/soft/11.0/javadoc/org/kawanfw/sql/api/server/DefaultPoolsInfo.html) servlet allows:

 - query info about JDBC pools in use,
 - modify a pool size,
 - etc.

 The API [DataSourceStore](https://docs.aceql.com/rest/soft/11.0/javadoc/org/kawanfw/sql/api/server/DataSourceStore.html) class allows to retrieve for each database the Tomcat [org.apache.tomcat.jdbc.pool.DataSource](https://tomcat.apache.org/tomcat-9.0-doc/api/org/apache/tomcat/jdbc/pool/DataSource.html) corresponding to the Tomcat JDBC Pool created at AceQL Web server startup.

 ## ThreadPoolExecutor Configuration